 City staff and stakeholders noted an increasing market demand for smaller single-family housing types that offer more affordable home ownership options.
-This has resulted in the use of PUD and CO zoning to accommodate housing types and associated neighborhood design that do not fit the design parameters established by the City's base zoning districts.
+This has resulted in the use of PUD and CO zoning to accommodate housing types and associated neighborhood design.
+These newer housing types and design elements are not reflected in the City's base zoning districts and therefore require the use of zoning tools such as a PUDs or COs in order to be built.
 The market demand for housing compatible in scale with detached single-family housing, often referred to as "missing middle housing", is not directly or easily allowed by the LDC.
 For more details, refer to Section 3.4.1 (Zoning Districts).

-"Missing Middle Housing" is defined as lower-scale housing development such as a duplex, triplex, or fourplex that are generally affordable to most income groups.
-These low-unit multifamily structures can seamlessly integrate into most neighborhood types without the impacts associated with high-rise multi-family developments.
-The "missing" refers to the fact that this type of housing is not being coded for or developed in today's housing market.
-Most housing being is either low-income, affordable housing or high-end, luxury housing.
-The graphic below illustrations how "missing middle housing" integrates into the built environment within the overall spectrum of housing types.
+"Missing Middle Housing" is defined as housing developments such as a duplex, triplex, or fourplex that are generally affordable to most income groups.
+These low-unit multi-family structures can seamlessly integrate into most neighborhood types without the relative density associated with high-rise multi-family developments.
+The "missing" refers to the fact that this type of housing is not being coded for.
+Most housing being produced is either low-income, affordable housing or high-end, luxury housing.
+The graphic below illustrates how "missing middle housing" integrates into the built environment within the overall spectrum of housing types.